 Those new concepts then get tested as efficiently as possible in order to find big wins.
 Then we test dozens of variations on the most successful new concepts to fine-tune the ads for optimal performance.

-Once we’ve found the unicorn ad, we’ll very carefully roll it out specific audiences in a way that maximizes reach and lifespan.
+Once we’ve found the unicorn ad, we’ll very carefully roll it out to specific audiences in a way that maximizes reach and lifespan.
 Then we start the creative development process all over again.
 Our brand new ad won’t perform well forever.

-- Keep your videos fresh.
+7. Keep your video app ads fresh.

 Last but not least – ad fatigue happens.
 And the larger an audience your ads reach, the faster it will happen.